 Diseases include squash blossom blight, cucumber bacterial wilt, and mosaic viruses.

 Check your plants often to manage problems before they become serious.
-Rotate crops in the Cucurbit family, which includes crookneck squash plants, every three years.
+Rotate crops in the Cucurbit family, which includes crookneck squash plants, every three years to discourage overwintering pests and fungal disease.